Vitamin B12 (Cyanocobalamin)

 Well known as the "energy vitamin", adequate levels of Vitamin B12 or Cyanocobalamin have been shown to increase alertness, reduce tiredness and leave people feeling overall invigorated.

-One of the most important functions of Vitamin B12 is its ability to work in conjunction with Folic Acid in the production of DNA.
+One important function which Vitamin B12 offers is its ability to work in conjunction with Folic Acid in the production of DNA.
 Because of the way it is able to recycle certain enzymes, it plays a significant role in maintaining the proper functioning of cells, blood and nerves.
 An imbalance of either Vitamin B9 or B12 can negatively impact the way red blood cells divide and lead to a condition known as pernicious anemia.

 Sources of Vitamin B12

-Animal liver is the best source of Vitamin B12 (Cyanocobalamin).
-It is particularly important to note that Vitamin B12 is not found in plant tissue.
-Those who consume a vegan or vegetarian-style diet would be well advised to supplement this all-important vitamin.
-Other good sources of this vitamin include liver, fish, eggs, cheese and meat.
-Cereals, plant milk, soy products and brewer's yeast that have been fortified with B12 are also good sources, especially for those who consume a vegetarian diet.
+Animal liver has historically been the best source of Vitamin B12 (Cyanocobalamin).
+It is particularly important for us who are trying to get this important nutrient from "natural" sources, is that Vitamin B12 is not found in plant tissue.
+Those who consume a vegan or vegetarian-style diet would be well advised to take a supplement to insure getting enough of this important vitamin.
+Other good sources of Vitamin B12 include liver, fish, eggs, cheese and meat.
+Read those labels.
+Many food products, such as cereals, plant milk, soy products and brewer's yeast, have been fortified with B12, and, as such, are good sources, especially for those who consume a vegetarian diet.

-For adults, 3 micrograms is the required daily intake of this vitamin.
+For adults, about 2.4 micrograms is the recommended daily allowance of this vitamin, slightly higher for lactating and pregnant women, according to the NIH.
 However, since this vitamin has no toxic side effects, consuming more can help ensure an adequate production of red blood cells and can help prevent birth defects.

 There are many perfectly acceptable Vitamin B12 supplements available, my personal favorite being the Vitamin B Complex from Shaklee.